nickgs/smart-contracts/README.md

-# Code 2 Art Talk @ LIVP March 9th.
+# Introduction to Ethereum Smart Contracts

-These slides are designed to accompany a introductory talk on Creative Coding.
+These slides are designed to accompany a introductory talk on Ethereum Smart Contracts.

-Target running time of 2 hours.

 Powered by reveal.js